-The following are threshold requirements when applying for HTCC funding and are subject to CHFA's sole discretion:
+The following are threshold requirements when applying for HTCC funding and are subject to CHFA's sole discretion.
+Please refer to the Exhibit Checklist of the Consolidated Application for a complete list of threshold requirements.

 - Evidence of existence as a Nonprofit Corporation, including its Internal Revenue Service determination letter and a Certificate of Legal Existence for the current year (meaning the year in which the application is due), issued by the Office of the Secretary of the State of Connecticut. - Evidence that the applicant has been established for a minimum period of three (3) years.
-Tax returns or annual audited financial statements are acceptable as evidence. - Evidence of the general administrative capacity of the Nonprofit Corporation to develop, sponsor or manage the proposed Housing Program, including descriptions of the Nonprofit Corporation's past housing development(s) and the role of the Nonprofit Corporation and any affiliated entities.
+Tax returns or annual audited financial statements are acceptable as evidence. - Evidence from the Nonprofit Corporation's Board of Directors authorizing the submission of the application. - Evidence of the general administrative capacity of the Nonprofit Corporation to develop, sponsor or manage the proposed Housing Program, including descriptions of the Nonprofit Corporation's past housing development(s) and the role of the Nonprofit Corporation and any affiliated entities.
 Include the organizational structure of the applicant and any co-sponsor as evidenced by organizational documents and an organization chart.
-Applicant and co-sponsor relationship should be clearly outlined and identified in the application. - Evidence that the applicant will meet timing benchmarks, with due consideration to other contemplated housing funding applications awarded through competitive processes, by demonstrating the ability to: - o Commence the proposed Housing Program within six (6) months of funding receipt; or - O Continue the Housing Program within four (4) months of funding receipt if the Housing Program has been previously funded or committed; and - Complete the proposed Housing Program, including all development activities within three (3) years of funding.
+Applicant and co-sponsor relationship should be clearly outlined and identified in the application. - Evidence that the applicant will meet timing benchmarks, with due consideration to other contemplated housing funding applications awarded through competitive processes, by demonstrating the ability to: - > Commence the proposed Housing Program within six (6) months of funding receipt; or - ➤ Continue the Housing Program within four (4) months of funding receipt if the Housing Program has been previously funded or committed; and

+➤ Complete the proposed Housing Program, including all development activities within three (3) years of funding.

-An applicant may demonstrate that it will meet timing benchmarks by providing its certified statement accompanied by a detailed calendar/Housing Program schedule.
+An applicant must demonstrate that it will meet timing benchmarks by providing its certified statement accompanied by a detailed calendar/Housing Program schedule.